jellyfin-archive/jellyfin-docs/general/administration/installing.md

 > [!NOTE]
 > Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is not supported on the `i386` architecture.

+Steps 1 to 3 can also be replaced by:

+    ```sh
+    sudo apt install extrepo
+    sudo extrepo enable jellyfin
+    ```

 1. Install HTTPS transport for APT as well as `gnupg` and `lsb-release` if you haven't already.

     ```sh